Guide for Years of Service Awards for Employees

 When employees reach 20 years plus years of service, they have certainly reached a special milestone.
 With twenty years of service comes ‘veteran’ status.
 They have seen the peaks and the troughs.
 They are the colleagues who know how things get done: they are mentor-material.

 Those with twenty-five years of service have reached the quarter century – a real milestone in anyone’s career.
 It’s a good moment to pause and celebrate previous successes and what they have learned.
 It is important to help these awardees to reflect and to remember.
-They will have much-stored knowledge, which they will want to pass on.
-Celebrating their milestone well will also be a good company investment.
+Again, they will have much-stored knowledge, which they will want to pass on.
+Celebrating their milestone is a good company investment and also tax-efficient with Revenue’s Long Service Awards Allowance:

 Employee recognition for remote employees